MinchinWeb/minchin.releaser/readme.rst

     :target: https://pypi.python.org/pypi/minchin.releaser/
     :alt: Download Count

-*Minchin dot Releaser* in currently set up as an `invoke <http://www.pyinvoke.org/>`_ task.
+*Minchin dot Releaser* is currently set up as an `invoke <http://www.pyinvoke.org/>`_ task.
 It is designed to provide a single command to make and publish a release of your Python package.
 An extra configuration file is an one-time set up requirement to be able to make use of